Kingdom of Africa: Conquest of Tripoli and Mahdia

-In 1142/3, Roger II attacked Tripoli, further south down the coast from Mahdia.
+In 1142/3, Roger II attacked Tripoli but failed, further south down the coast from Mahdia.
 In 1146 he successfully besieged it.
 The city had already been depleted by a series of famines and was practically in a state of civil war when Roger's troops assaulted it.
 It was still an important port on the sea route from the Maghreb to Egypt.
 Several of the minor emirs in the vicinity of Tripoli sought Sicilian overlordship after this.
 Yūsuf, the ruler of Gabès, wrote to Roger requesting "the robes and letter of appointment making me wāli of Gabès, and I shall be your deputy there, as are the Banū Matrūh who hold Tripoli from you."
 Roger complied and Yūsuf, in his new robes, read out the letter of appointment to an assemblage of notables.
 Gabès had long been an irritant to Mahdia, and al-Hasan of Mahdia attacked it and brought back Yūsuf to Mahdia, and stoned him to death.
 It is possible that Roger's attack on Mahdia in 1148 was a response to this insubordination on the part of its emir, but Ibn al-Athīr suggested that Roger was merely taking advantage of a famine in Africa, despite the fact that he had a treaty with al-Hasan until 1150.

 In June 1148 Roger sent his admiral George of Antioch, a former Mahdian officer, against al-Hasan.
 Off the island of Pantelleria the Sicilian fleet encountered a Mahdia ship bearing some carrier pigeons.
 George had the birds sent home with false messages that the fleet was headed for Byzantium.
 When the Sicilians reached Mahdia on 22 June, the emir and his court fled the unprepared city leaving their treasure behind.
 This was seized as booty, but the Sicilians were given only two hours to plunder the city while its Muslim inhabitants took refuge in Christian homes and churches.
 Roger quickly issued a royal protection, or amān, to all the city's inhabitants.
 According to Ibn Abī Dīnār, George "restored both cities of Zawīla and Mahdiyya; lent money to the merchants; gave alms to the poor; placed the administration of justice in the hands of qadi acceptable to the population; and arranged well the government of these two cities."
 Food was released to encourage refugees to return.